alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔸*Swift*
 * [AIToolbox](https://github.com/KevinCoble/AIToolbox) - A toolbox of AI modules written in Swift: Graphs/Trees, Linear Regression, Support Vector Machines, Neural Networks, PCA, KMeans, Genetic Algorithms, MDP, Mixture of Gaussians.
+* [AppFolder](https://github.com/dreymonde/AppFolder) - AppFolder is a lightweight framework that lets you design a friendly, strongly-typed representation of a directories inside your app folder.
+All the system directories like "Caches/" and "Application Support/" are already present, and you can add yours using just a few lines of code.
 * [APTargets](https://github.com/collinhundley/APTargets) - Adding UIControl targets, the right way.
 * [Async](https://github.com/duemunk/Async) - Syntactic sugar in Swift for asynchronous dispatches in Grand Central Dispatch.
 * [AssistantKit](https://github.com/anatoliyv/AssistantKit) - Easy way to detect device environment.